-Licensed Outpatient Therapist
+Licensed Outpatient Therapist, Clay County

-Reports to: VP – Outpatient Services
+Reports to: Director of Program Services

 Department: Outpatient Behavioral Health Program

 The licensed therapist delivers outpatient therapeutic counseling to children, adolescents, young adults and their families to assist in helping clients relieve mental and emotional suffering and assist clients in finding ways to change behaviors.
 The therapist works with clients on a number of issues such as, anxiety, trauma, mood disturbances, family dynamics, abuse, poor self esteem and many others areas of life that are creating emotional, mental, spiritual and behavioral concerns for them.

 The most important knowledge, job responsibilities and qualifications are listed for Licensed Outpatient Therapist.

 Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological or social work research methods; and the assessment and counseling modalities of behavioral and affective disorders.